zruncho3d/DuelingZero/SOFTWARE.md

 #### Software Smart Avoidance

-This repo includes a G-code postprocessor called duel.py that modifies a G-Code file to safely handle all movement cases.
+This repo includes a G-code processing code called duel.py that receives a G-Code file to safely handle all movement cases.
 It has to assume a starting position and needs the specific toolhead-size and XY motion bounds.

-TODO: instructions on how to add to a slicer.

 `duel.py` uses a few Python modules to simplify the implementation:
 * [gcodeparser](https://pypi.org/project/gcodeparser/): a simple parser to turn ASCII lines into modifiable python objects